tek/kallikrein-py/README.md

 _kallikrein_ is a test framework inspired by [specs2], focused on functional purity and composability.

-At this time, only basic structure is implemented, more to come soon.

 ## Install
 ```
 pip install kallikrein